depalacios/libwesocket_demo/README.md

 # Compile
 Press <b>Ctrl+Shift+B</b><br>
-In order to compile and upload executable to targer you need to change variable values in settings.json:
+In order to compile and upload executable to targer, you need to change the next variable values in <b>settings.json</b> in <b>.vscode</b> folder:

 - myRemoteIpAddr
 - myRemoteFolder

 # Debug
 Press <b>F5</b><br>
-In order to debug you need to start gdb server:
+In order to debug you need to start <b>gdb server</b>:

 - gdbserver :2345 ./executable